ThomasDegallaix/Udacity_sensorFusion_cameraCourse/README.md

 # SFND 2D Feature Tracking
 ## Sensor Fusion Engineer Nanodegree

 The aim of this project is to compare different combinations of keypoint detector/descriptors and matching techniques and to find which one is the most relevant in order to build a robust collision avoidance system.
-This system uses the Time-To-Collision metrics of a preceding vehicle in the traffic calculated based on a sequence of images given by a mono camera installed on our vehicle.
+This system uses the Time-To-Collision metrics of a preceding vehicle in the traffic calculated based on a sequence of images given by a mono camera installed on a vehicle.

 ### Overview